 HUD [On/Off] [Configure]

 No difficulty setting, huh?
 This all just looks like UI stuff.
 HUD On.
 Nothing again.
+Maybe if I touch it?

-Rain reached out and touched the On button.
+Rain reached out and tapped the On button.
 Nothing changed other than an Apply option appearing at the bottom of the menu.
 As soon as he pressed that, the menu closed automatically and his eyes focused on his surroundings again.
 He immediately noticed that there was a small bluish box in the top left of his field of view.
 It moved with his eyes, staying in the top left corner no matter where he looked.

 Richmond Rain Stroudwater